clemsos/writings/_quora/2015-01-29-How-does-the-Internet-startup-scene-in-China-differ-when-compared-to-that-of-Silicon-Valleys.md

 language: en
 title: |
-    How does the Internet startup scene in China differ when compared to that of Silicon Valley\'s? - Quora
+    How does the Internet startup scene in China differ when compared to that of Silicon Valley\'s?
 ---

 There is a very large scope of startup cultures and styles in China.\